-The following water production projects and water transmission and distribution projects were recently completed or are currently underway:
+The following water transmission and distribution projects were recently completed or are currently underway:

 - North Wabash Extension: New water mains are being installed along the roadway extension of Wabash Av.
-From 10th St. to Fairbanks St. Project is planned to be completed May 2022. - CWD5230 SmartGrid Installation: This is an ongoing project where existing legacy water meters are being replaced with new "smart" meters.
-Project is about 30% complete and anticipated to be finished in 2027. - Scott Lake Manor 6" Fire Improvement (Martha St., Donald St., and Jay St.): The existing water system that is neither reliable nor adequate for fire protection is being replaced.
-Project has remained stagnant for 1-1/2 years, but work has started back up.
-Water mains have been installed.
-Customer service connections need to be complete.
-Project is approximately 70% complete. - Repair of Damaged Shed Area: The existing water distribution shed area was repaired and painted.
-Project is 100% complete. - W. Pipkin Road Widening: Polk County is widening the segment of W. Pipkin Road from Medulla to Harden.
-Water and utility lines have to be relocated.
-Project construction has started and is planned to be completed in September 2023. - SW Water Expansion County Line Road: This project consists of the installation of new water lines in this area of high growth.
-Project is 100% complete. - SW Water Expansion Medulla Road: New water lines are to be installed in this high growth area.
+From 10th Street to Fairbanks Street.
+Project is complete - CWD5230 SmartGrid Installation: This is an ongoing project where existing legacy water meters are being replaced with new "smart" meters.
+Project is about 35% complete and anticipated to be finished in 2027. - Scott Lake Manor 6" Fire Improvement (Martha St., Donald St., and Jay St.): The existing water system that is neither reliable nor adequate for fire protection is being replaced.
+Project is complete. - W. Pipkin Road Widening: Polk County is widening the segment of W. Pipkin Road from Medulla to Harden.
+Water and utility lines must be relocated.
+Project construction is in progress. - SW Water Expansion Medulla Road: New water lines are to be installed in this high growth area.
 Project is currently in progress with required acquisition of easements which is expected to take 12-24 months. - W. Lk Parker AC W.L.
-Replace (Valencia to Bonaire): Project is in design phase. - Replacement of Water Utilities Facility: Project is complete.
+Replace (Valencia to Bonaire): Project construction is currently postponed until 2024.